goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_points.md

 <div class="step">
   <div class="step-number">6</div>
-  <div class="content">Select the <code>Statistics Method</code>, and <code>Field Statistics</code> (the field in the source layer that is used to group the aggregated points for statistics).</div>
+  <div class="content">Select the <code>Statistics Method</code>, and the field you like to use for the <code>Field Statistics</code> (the field in the source layer that is used to group the aggregated points for statistics).</div>
 </div>

-To aggregate in the **Statistics** section, you have to select the method.
-Available methods are listed in the following.
+Available **Statistics Methods** are listed in the following.
 The available methods depend on the data type of the chosen attribute:

 | Method | Type | Description |
 | -------|------| ------------|